pongells/collaborative-virtual-browser/readme.md

 ## Installation

+Install PhantomJS and add the runnable to the PATH env. variable (i.e. typing `phantomjs` in a terminal should start PhantomJS).

 Use `package.json` (the usual `npm install` in the main folder) to install the Node modules.

 Go into the `public` folder and use `bower.json` (the usual `bowser install`) to install the client dependencies.